• Skip to main content

 Ingredients You'll Need

-There are just nine ingredients you'll need for this recipe (10 if you count the water needed to make the flax egg).
+There are just nine simple ingredients you'll need for these scrumptious, homemade chocolate cookies (10 if you count the water needed to make the flax egg).

 How to Make Them